-Our pilots have undertaken the BNUC-S pilots training course.
-We have permissions from the Civil Aviation Authority to operate an Unmanned Aerial Vehicle (UAV) for commercial purposes.
+Our pilots have undertaken either the BNUC-S pilots training course or the CDP-C Ground School course.
+We have permissions from the Civil Aviation Authority to operate an Unmanned Aerial Vehicle (UAV) for commercial operations.
 Without this we wouldn’t be allowed to operate or hold the relevant insurance.

 I have a drone for non commercial flying.
 What are the laws regarding this in the UK?

 When you fly a drone in the UK it is your responsibility to be aware of the rules that are in place to keep everyone safe.